beekeeper-studio/beekeeper-studio/README.md

 ## Features

+Top feature: It's smooth 🍫, fast 🏎, and you'll actually enjoy using it 🥰

 - Autocomplete SQL query editor with syntax highlighting
 - Tabbed interface, so you can multitask
 - Sort and filter table data to find just what you need